LeeeRoux/btxt/README.md

 btxt module
 ===========
 version `0.1.0`
- Btxt is a very basic module thats all about customizied letters
+ Btxt is a very basic module thats all about customized letters
 > npm i btxt@latest

 ```js